tdeekens/grunt-weightwatchsy/README.md

 - 0.1.3 Add brief information under summary entry
 - 0.1.4 Add support for explicitly excluding extensions
 - 0.1.5 Fix lodash dependency
+- 0.2.0
+  - Add support for variation of files (e.g. compressed assets)
+  - Remove support for specifying extensions as in '.jpg' or 'jpg' only '.jpg' accepted now